 Codelab: Creating a Persistent Disk

-Follow along this lab to learn how to create persistent disks and attach it to a virtual machine.
+Follow along with this lab to learn how to create persistent disks and attach them to a virtual machine.

 How to set up a new persistent disk for PostgreSQL Data

 Learn how to set up a basic installation of PostgreSQL on a separate persistent disk, which is also the boot disk, on Compute Engine.

 Deploying apps with regional persistent disks

 See how to release a highly available app by deploying WordPress using regional persistent disks on Google Kubernetes Engine.

 Big data, big compute workloads

 Most cost-effective disk type.